ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 <div class="notice--primary">
   {{ exercise | markdownify }}
 </div>

 </div>

-## Limitations

-Simple regression is great, but it has obvious limitations.
-Ecological systems are complex - tree growth isn't just about temperature.
-There's precipitation, soil nutrients, competition, pests, genetics...

-Also, the relationship might not be linear.
-Many ecological relationships have thresholds or optima.
-Trees don't just keep growing faster forever as temperature increases - at some point it gets too hot.

-That's where multiple regression and machine learning come in.
+## A Word of Caution

+The exercise above reveals something important: simple regression can be misleading when you have groups in your data.
+The overall flipper-mass relationship also differs among species - Gentoo penguins are bigger than Adelie and Chinstrap.

+This is one reason we need multiple regression - to account for additional factors that might be confounding our results.

 ---

-# **3. Multiple Regression**
+# **Chapter 3: Multiple Regression**

 In the real world, ecological responses depend on many factors simultaneously.
 Multiple regression lets us include all of them in one model.

 ## Why Go Multiple?

-Think about what controls ecosystem carbon exchange:
-- Light drives photosynthesis
-- Temperature affects both photosynthesis and respiration
-- Soil moisture determines water availability
-- Humidity influences stomatal conductance
+Looking at the penguin data, body mass depends on more than just flipper length:

+- Species differ in overall body size
+- Males are larger than females
+- Bill dimensions correlate with mass too

-If we only model carbon flux against temperature, we're missing most of the picture.
-Multiple regression lets us ask: "what's the effect of temperature, *after accounting for* light, moisture, and humidity?"
+If we only model mass against flipper length, we're missing important information.
+Multiple regression lets us ask: "what's the effect of flipper length, *after accounting for* species and sex?"

 ## The Model